-This page is my overview of budget backpacking Bolivia, covering:
+This overview of backpacking Bolivia covers:

 General costs, things to know, tips, transport, accommodation options and my overall experience of the country.